fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>First Creations: Throne, The Pen and The Tablet</summary>

 The first creation of Allah was the Throne (Al-'Arsh).
 It is considered to be the largest creation.
 The Quran mentions the throne some 25 times (33 times as Al-'Arsh).
 'Ali ibn Abi Talib, said: "Allah created the Throne as an indication of His power, not for taking it as a place for Himself."

+‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, “Verily, the first to be created by Allah was the pen.

+Source: Sunan al-Tirmidhī 3319

+Chapter 68 in the Quran is named ‘Al-Qalam’ (the pen).
+It opens up with the verse: ‘By the pen and what they inscribe.’

+In Chapter 96 of the Quran one finds another reference to the high value placed on the might of the pen; ‘Who taught by the pen.
+Taught mankind that which he knew not’ (96:4-5).

+Allah told it to write, so the Pen wrote all that will happen until the Final Hour.

+'Pen' isthe name of that thing by whose instrumentality Allah has caused the writing on the Tablet.
+Hence, Allah has ordained the Tablet to serve as an original record, through which the angels, peace be upon them, acquire the knowledge of what is going to happen concerning what is hidden and what is inspired.

+Guarded (Preserved) Tablet
+The Preserved Tablet is the record in which Allaah The Almighty has recorded the fate of His creatures before He created them.
+In this regard, He Says (what means):

+	"Do you not know that Allaah knows what is in the heaven and earth?
+Indeed, that is in a Record."
+Quran 22: 70

+In his interpretation of this verse, Ibn ‘Atiyyah  may  Allaah  have  mercy  upon  him said that the record in this verse refers to the Preserved Tablet.
+Allaah The Almighty also Says (what means): {No disaster strikes upon the earth or among yourselves except that it is in a Record before We bring it into being.} [Quran 57: 22]  The Maaliki scholar, Al-Qurtubi  may  Allaah  have  mercy  upon  him mentioned in his interpretation of this verse that the record mentioned here refers to the Preserved Tablet.

 </details>

 <details>
 	<summary>Creation of Angels</summary>

-Jibril or the Ruh (Gabriel),
-Mikail
+Allah created angels from nur (luminous light).

+One of the Islamic major characteristic is their lack of bodily desires; they never get tired, do not eat or drink, and have no anger.[9]
+As with other monotheistic religions, angels are characteristics of their purity and obedience to God.
+They have different roles, including their praise of God, interacting with humans in ordinary life, defending against devils and carrying on natural phenomena.[3]
+Islam acknowledges the concept of angels both as anthropomorphic creatures with wings and abstract forces advising good.[4]
+Belief in angels is one of the main articles of faith in Islam.

+**Jibril** or the Ruh (Gabriel) is venerated as one of the primary archangels and as the Angel of Revelation in Islam.[60][61][62]
+Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse;[60][61][62] he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.[61]
+Jibrīl is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").
+Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).[65]

+**Mikail** the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.[67]
+Some scholars pointed out that Mikail is in charge of angels who carry the laws of nature.

+**Israfil** (frequently associated with the Jewish and Christian angel Raphael), is the archangel who blows into the trumpet in the end time, therefore also associated with music in some traditions.[69]
+Israfil is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.

+**Azrail**  is the archangel of death.
+He and his subordinative angels are responsible for parting the soul from the body of the dead and will carry the believers to heaven (Illiyin) and the unbelievers to hell (Sijjin).

+Mentioned in Quran:
+* Nāzi'āt and Nāshiṭāt, helpers of Azrail who take the souls of the deceased.
+	* Nāzi'āt: they are responsible for taking out the souls of disbelievers painfully.
+	* Nāshiṭāt: they are responsible for taking out the souls of believers peacefully.
+* Hafaza, (The Guardian angel):
+* Kiraman Katibin (Honourable Recorders), two of whom are charged to every human being; one writes down good deeds and another one writes down evil deeds.
+They are both described as 'Raqeebun 'Ateed' in the Qur'an.
+* Mu'aqqibat (The Protectors) who keep people from death until its decreed time and who bring down blessings.
+* Angels of Hell:
+	* Maalik, Chief of the angels who govern Jahannam (Hell).
+	* Nineteen angels of hell, commanding the Zabaniyya, to torment sinful people in hell.
+	* Those angels who distribute provisions, rain, and other blessings by God's Command.
+	* Those angels who drive the clouds.
+	* Cherubim, who are close to God and request forgiveness for the sinners.
+	* Hamalat al-'Arsh, those who carry the 'Arsh (Throne of God), comparable to the Christian Seraph.
+	* Harut and Marut, often depicted as angels who taught the humans in Babylon magic; mentioned in Quran (2:102).

+Also, there is a hadith about Munkar and Nakir, two angels questioning the dead.

 </details>

 <details>
-	<summary>Creation of the Heavens and the Earth</summary>
+	<summary>Creation of the Heavens and the Earth 🌌 🌍 </summary>

+In the Quran, the heavens and the earth were joined together as one "unit of creation", after which they were "cloven asunder".
+After the parting of both, they simultaneously came into their present shape after going through a phase when they were smoke-like.
+The Quran states that the process of creation took 6 youm(يوم).
+In the Quran, the word youm (often translated to "era") means day.

 The Qur'an says that `the heavens and the earth were joined together as one unit, before We clove them asunder` (21:30).
-Following this big explosion, Allah ```turned to the sky, and it had been (as) smoke.
+Following this big explosion 💥, Allah ```turned to the sky, and it had been (as) smoke.
 He said to it and to the earth: 'Come together, willingly or unwillingly.'
 They said: 'We come (together) in willing obedience'``` (41:11).
 Thus the elements and what was to become the planets and stars began to cool, come together, and form into shape, following the natural laws that Allah established in the universe.

 The Qur'an further states that Allah created the sun, the moon, and the planets, each with their own individual courses or orbits.
 "It is He Who created the night and the day, and the sun and the moon; all (the celestial bodies) swim along, each in its rounded course" (21:33).